AlexanderKosik/software_design/content/project/impl_1/impl_1.md

 3) What is the difference between TCP and UDP?
 Why is TCP the appropriate transmission protocol for this use case?

-4) Do you have any tests for your system?
+4) Do you have any automatic tests for your system?
 How can your system be tested?
 How does the network retrieval of data over network affect your ability to test your system?

 # Further readings